annotation/text-fabric/tf/docs/about/volumes.md

 When looking inside a book, this is not a problem.
-But when we collect volumes into a collection, and want to treat that collection as a single dataset, we end up with mutiple lexeme nodes for one lexeme.
+But when we collect volumes into a collection, and want to treat that collection as a single dataset, we end up with multiple lexeme nodes for one lexeme.

 We want to be able to merge those nodes when the need arises.
 The mapping of nodes to their counterparts in the original work provides the means to do so.